-When we wrote Modern Medicine all those years ago, we concentrated on explaining how we thought health care costs had been forced into a never-ending spiral upward.
+When we wrote Modern Medicine: What You’re Dying to Know all those years ago, we concentrated on explaining how we thought health care costs had been forced into a never-ending spiral upward.
 Even then, our perspective was that the physician-patient relationship had been destroyed by the intervention of third-party interests.

 Much of the perceived crisis in health care financing is based upon myths spun and marketed by the entities which profit most from the present health care delivery system.

 Today, our presentation of these myths may seem a bit simplistic, but you will recognize some of these arguments.
-Some version of most of these myths are appearing in the discussion of President Obama’s health care plans.
+Most of these myths are appearing in the discussions about how to fix our dysfunctional health care system, attempts by the controlling business interests driving up the cost of health care to prevent change.

-Each chapter of Modern Medicine: What You’re Dying to Know addressed one of the myths listed below.
+Each chapter of Modern Medicine addressed one of the myths listed below.
 We were naive enough then to label the discussions about these myths with subsections called truth, discussion, and solution.

 So much for youth.